Conway and Llanrwst Railway

 The Conway and Llanrwst Railway was a standard gauge railway built to connect the Welsh coastal town of Conway, nowadays addressed by its Welsh name of Conwy, with the inland towns of Llanrwst and Betws y Coed.
 It opened in 1863 and was eventually absorbed into the lines operated by the London and North Western Railway.
-In 2008 it continues to operate as part of the Conwy Valley Line.
+Today it continues to operate as part of the Conwy Valley Line.

 History

 Proposals

 As early as 1846, the Chester and Holyhead Railway (CHR) planned a branch from its mainline at Conway along the Conwy valley to Llanrwst.
 Although this plan did not result in a railway, in 1853 a proposal for the Conway and Llanrwst Railway was laid before Parliament.
 This first bill was withdrawn following a proposal for an alternative route from the CHR.
 A third attempt for a railway along the valley came from the engineer Edmund Sharpe who worked for the CHR.
 He proposed a narrow gauge line of gauge along the west side of the valley.
 This proposal was rejected by the CHR in 1858.
 Sharpe then joined the promoters of the original Conway and Llanrwst Railway who at a second attempt gained official approval for their railway in July 1860 in the Conway and Llanrwst Railway Act 1860 (23 & 24 Vict. c. cxlix).